 Valley animal activists raise concern on alleged animal cruelty in Brownsville

-Rio Grande Valley animal activists are raising concerns about alleged animal cruelty in the Brownsville area.

-They say a number of dogs are living in unsafe conditions.
+A non-profit organization is speaking out and saying a number of dogs are living in unsafe conditions in the Brownsville area,

+Brownsville Animal Defense President Tony Lopez said was alerted about the dog's conditions over the weekend.
+When he showed up to that property at the 4000 block of George Saenz Road, he says he found around 30 to 40 dogs.

+"The way they were housed is no way to have them.
+There were puppies, there were beagles...approximately 30 hounds," Lopez said.

 Cameron County animal control responded to the property on Tuesday, but no wrongdoing was found.

-Brownsville Animal Defense President Tony Lopez was alerted about the dog's conditions over the weekend.
-When he showed up to that property, he says he found around 30 to 40 dogs.

-"The way they were housed is no way to have them.
-There were puppies, there was beagles...approximately 30 hounds," Lopez said.

-When Cameron County Animal Control showed up, they were accompanied by deputies from the Cameron County Sheriff's Office.
+Channel 5 News captured video of the dogs on the property and were present when Cameron County Animal Control showed up with deputies from the Cameron County Sheriff's Office.

 Deputies and animal control left the property without issuing any citations or removing any animals.
-They said they did not believe it was warranted.
+Authorities told Channel 5 News they did not believe it was warranted.

 "We don't think so, we think there's a lot there.
 We need people to address this, we need our laws to be stronger, so that we ourselves can help them," Lopez said.

-Note: EDITOR'S NOTE: This story was updated on Wednesday, June 18 with a statement from the Cameron County Sheriff's Office on the status of the animal hoarding investigation.